Mathematics19 min read··

 Yes, using the Longstaff-Schwartz algorithm (Least Squares Monte Carlo).
 This uses regression at each time step to estimate the continuation value, enabling optimal exercise decisions within the simulation.

-Want to go deeper on Monte Carlo Simulation in Finance: A Complete Guide with Python?
+Want to go deeper on Monte Carlo Simulation in Finance?